Past Event! Note: this event has already taken place.

 |Location:||Atrium Richcraft Hall|

 Hosted by the Institute for Data Science, Data Day is an annual conference that celebrates the latest developments in data science and analytics research within Carleton University, the local community and Canada.
 The event will include presentations by Carleton researchers, government and industry experts, keynote addresses, and panel discussions.
-In addition, there will be a speed networking session where Carleton students will be able to meet and network with industry.
+In addition, there will be a graduate student poster competition, showcasing data science research across all disciplines, and a speed networking session where Carleton students will be able to meet and network with industry.

 Data Day is open to all data science and analytics enthusiasts, regardless of affiliation to Carleton University.
 In previous years, our attendees have been equally spread between the public and private sectors and the Carleton community.
 This blend of academia and industry creates an ideal environment for multidisciplinary collaboration and networking.